Joe Bruno covers politics and breaking news for WSOC-TV.

 Bruno’s reporting on the 9th Congressional District has been praised by the Washington Post, CNN, MSNBC, ABC News and Columbia Journalism Review for helping break open the election fraud investigation.

 The Washington Post did a feature article on Bruno calling his work, “the shoe-leather reporting boosting North Carolina’s explosive election fraud investigation.”

-Outside of work Bruno has been a volunteer with Big Brothers Big Sisters for three years and a youth and high school baseball umpire for nine years.
+Outside of work Bruno is a volunteer with Big Brothers Big and a youth and high school baseball umpire.